MaximMonin/laravel-docker/README.md

 ## More
 ~~~
-Copy your project to ./app directory and run npm_run_dev.sh or npm_run_prod.sh to run server in development or production mode
+Copy your project to ./app directory and run npm_run_dev.sh or npm_run_prod.sh to compile java script in development or production mode
 https://github.com/MaximMonin/laravel as test example.
 ~~~